 08-20-12 James Autry.
 James Autry, a former Fortune 500 executive, is the author of eleven books, a poet, management consultant and executive coach who has worked with a variety of companies and CEOs.
 In this podcast, he speaks about Servant Leadership.

 06-19-12 Judi Neal.
-Judi Neal is the Director of the Tyson Center for Faith and Spirituality in the Workplace and author of Edgewalkers: People and Organizations that Take Risks, Build Bridges, and Break New Ground, co-author with Alan Harpham of The Spirit of Project Management, and editor of The Handbook for Faith and Spirituality in the Workplace.
+Judi Neal is a former Director of the Tyson Center for Faith and Spirituality in the Workplace and the author of Edgewalkers: People and Organizations that Take Risks, Build Bridges, and Break New Ground, co-author with Alan Harpham of The Spirit of Project Management, and editor of The Handbook for Faith and Spirituality in the Workplace.

 05-24-12 Barry Goldberg.
 Barry Goldberg is a member of the Tyson Center for Faith and Spirituality in the Workplace Coaching Team.
 Barry comes to leadership and executive coaching through years of strategic consulting and change leadership.
 Barry has held top line revenue accountability for a global division of Hachette and the P/L for a global CRM solutions and strategy business unit for a Fortune 400 company.